U.S. DEPARTMENT OF STATE

 A. PROGRAM DESCRIPTION

 The U.S. Embassy Phnom Penh Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
-This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
-Please carefully follow the instructions below.
+This is an Annual Program Statement, outlining funding priorities, strategic themes, and the procedures for submitting requests for funding.
+Please carefully follow all instructions below.

-Purpose of Small Grants: PAS Phnom Penh invites proposals for projects that strengthen ties between the U.S. and Cambodia through cultural and exchange programming that highlight shared values and promotes bilateral cooperation.
-All programs must include an American cultural element, or connection with American expert/s, organization/s, or institution/s in a specific field that will promote increased understanding of U.S. policy and perspectives.
+Purpose of Small Grants: PAS Phnom Penh invites proposals for programs that strengthen cultural ties between the U.S. and Cambodia through cultural, educational, artistic, and creative programming that highlights U.S.-Cambodian shared values and promotes bilateral cooperation.
+All programs must include an American cultural element, or connection with American expert/s, organization/s, or institution/s in a specific field that will promote increased understanding of U.S. policy, culture, values, and perspectives.

-Examples of PAS Small Grants Program projects include, but are not limited to
+Past examples of PAS Small Grants Program programs include, but are not limited to:

 - Academic and professional lectures, seminars and speaker programs;